It’s Time to Get Your Head in the Clouds!

 Third, be certain to safeguard your password.
 Realize that when you share access to your Cloud computing sites with an administrative assistant or colleague, they may gain access to your billing and credit card information unless the site allows for different levels of access.
 Some Cloud computing sites offer a group membership, so that you can provide access to several employees or partners while keeping your own account information private.
 Other programs make it possible to designate an “administrator” who can access everything except the billing/payment information.
 If you must share your password with an assistant, keep track of which passwords have been shared and be sure to change your password if your relationship with the assistant ends.

-Cloud computing programs can boost your productivity by giving you access to powerful software without the hassle of downloads and updates.
+Cloud computing programs, along with advanced event technology, can boost your productivity by giving you access to powerful software without the hassle of downloads and updates.
 You save time, reduce the in-house needs for online storage, and reduce your dependence on hired computer professionals.
 Just think–no more losing part of a day as your IT consultant tinkers with the settings to make sure a newly downloaded program doesn’t wreck your network!

 For big productivity gains and lower costs, get into the Cloud!